vahidbr/colonoscopy_Ai/README.md

 1. Frame/image extraction from datasets
 2. Image resizing and normalization
 3. Dataset cleaning (removal of low-quality and duplicate images)
-4. Label mapping to three classes
+4. .
+Label mapping: conversion to three classes in PolypsSet and two classes in Kvasir dataset
 5. Train/test split at image level (ensuring no overlap)